 Unfortunately we don’t have any Red squirrels at the moment while we re-do and pest proof their enclosure.
 You can see others at various places such as Pensthorpe Natural Park, Mayfields Farm and Kelling Heath are a few.

 Whitwell Hall Country Centre is part of the East Anglian Red Squirrel Group (EARSG).

 This group is part of a wider collective of organisations which have enclosures throughout the county and country.
 Whitwell Hall currently have two enclosures. one of which is under-going repair, the other currently used enclosure was built by a group of students from Reepham High School and College.
-The enclosures are located within the wildlife garden along the main driveway into the Hall.
+The enclosures are located within the wildlife garden along the main driveway to the Hall.